 Man Utd vs Liverpool rivalry

-Way back, Liverpool thrived on being the port city.
-The Manchester Ship Canal allowed boats to bypass Liverpool and head direct to Manchester.
-It was seen as a double whammy for Liverpool; they’d lost a large element of their trade from the ships but their neighbouring city, Manchester, was getting money poured into it and thriving as an economic centre.
-It’s never been forgotten; nor will it be whilst players keep ramming it down the fans’ throats – we don’t blame him either.
+Way back, Liverpool thrived on being a port city.
+The Manchester Ship Canal allowed boats to bypass Liverpool and head directly to Manchester.
+It was seen as a double whammy for Liverpool; they’d lost a significant element of their trade from the ships, but their neighbouring city, Manchester, was getting money poured into it and thriving as an economic centre.

 Man Utd vs Man City rivalry